wallstarr/taur/README.md

 ## Taur

 A simple iOS application that finds nearby restaurants.
 Written in Swift 5 with a fully programmatically written UI (no StoryBoards).
 Frameworks used include MapKit and CoreLocation.
+GIF demos are found below!

 ### Start